Can I join the orchestra?

 No, we do have some school-age players as well as adults and we welcome them.
 However, you would need to be of very good standard.
 In most cases, you would be better off playing in the Youth Philharmonic Tauranga (YPT), the town’s youth orchestra first.

 The YPT and BOPS currently have the same music director, so he monitors YPT players in terms of suitability for BOPS as a matter of routine.
-Note that you cannot become a member of the BOPS Society until you are 18, but you could still play with us anyway.

 Is rehearsal attendance compulsory?